davidthings/hdelk/docs/_pages/tutorial.md

     hdelk.layout( graph, "connecting_internal_ports" );
 </script>

 Everthing falls nicely into place.
 Everyone should take a moment to reflect on how great this is.
+Thankyou ElkJS.
 Layout is very hard.

 ```js
     var graph = {